-Although your students are just entering college, many of you are concerned about employment prospects for your student after they graduate.
+Although your student may have just started their college career, many of you are concerned about employment prospects for your student after they graduate.
 Will there be jobs for them when they graduate?
 Will they have majored in something of value to employers and graduate schools?
 What skills are needed to survive in today’s job market?
 These are just some of the questions often asked by concerned parents and families.

-• Really listen to your student to learn whats important to them; learn to separate what you’d like to see them do from what they’d like to do.
+- Listen to your student to learn whats important to them and learn to separate what youd like to see them do from what theyd like to do.

-• Realize that every student has their own timetable…some may be ready to make career decisions during the sophomore year; others may not be ready until a later time.
+- Realize that every student has their own timetable.
+Some may be ready to make career decisions during their sophomore year, while others may not be ready until a later time.

-• Encourage your student to begin in the first year to explore and plan for their career by utilizing the Career Exploration Center and the Career Development Center.
-Resources and a calendar of events can be found at careers.appstate.edu.
+- Encourage your student to begin in the first year to explore and plan for their career by utilizing the Career Exploration Center (opens in a new tab) and the Career Development Center (opens in a new tab).

-Internship Office: An internship combines work and learning in a possible career field, offers on-the-job training, and is a great resumé builder.
+The Internship Office (opens in a new tab) provides students with a resource for information regarding internships.
+An internship combines work and learning in a possible career field, offers on-the-job training, and is a great resumé builder.
 Students may call to make an appointment with the Internship Resource Counselor.